Cloud vs On-Premise vs Hybrid: Make Your Strategic Choice

 Multiple CTOs plan to repatriate some workloads from public cloud to on-premise infrastructure.

-The government-wide cloud policy will be revised in 2025 due to concerns about data sovereignty and dependence on American cloud providers.
+European government cloud policies are being revised due to concerns about data sovereignty and dependence on American cloud providers.

 ๐ Hybrid Growth